Divorce isn't easy

 Do I Need Grounds for Divorce in Louisiana?

 No, as we discussed earlier, Louisiana recognizes “No-Fault” Divorces and you are not required to have grounds for divorce.
 You can literally just call it quits if you so desire.
-Either party may initiate a divorce for any reason.
+Either party may initiate divorce for any reason.
 Gone are the days when your spouse could deny you a divorce in an attempt to force you to stay with them.
 All you need to do is make the decision to separate and file a Petition for Divorce.

 Sounds too easy?
 Well, the waiting periods were put into place in an attempt to encourage reconciliation between spouses.
-The reasoning was that if you want to get out of a marriage, the State will allow you to without providing a reason, but you must wait the requirement amount of time before a final divorce will be granted.
+The reasoning was that if you want to get out of a marriage, the State will allow you to without providing a reason, but you must wait the required amount of time before a final divorce will be granted.

 Is Having Grounds for Divorce Beneficial to my Case?

 Having grounds for divorce may be helpful in determining ancillary matters such as child custody.
-The Judge will want to look into the character and moral fitness of the parents when deciding child custody in Louisiana.
+The Judge will want to look into the character and moral fitness of the parents when deciding on child custody in Louisiana.
 For example, child custody may be affected if there are claims of one parent physically or sexually abusing the child.